alethiaQ/alethiaQ.github.io/_posts/2019-08-12-stranger_things_directory_cli_ruby_gem.markdown

 # **Scraping**
 Scraping can seem like a daunting and tideous task at first, but once you get the hang of accessing data you want, the process can be almost effortless and easy.

-To begin, I created what I call my "rough-scraper" file.
-In this file, I opened the webpage I intended to use with nokogiri and open uri, added a binding.pry command, and attempted to scrape down to the information I thought would be useful from my list.
-This process is probably the hardest part of scraping, but just keep trying and implementing different css selectors until you find something that works, no harm will be done because you are just in pry!
+To begin, I opened the webpage I intended to use with nokogiri and open uri, added a binding.pry command, and tested various iterations to reach the values relevant to their corresponding attribute.
+This is probably the hardest part of scraping, but just keep trying and implementing different css selectors until you find something that works, no harm will be done because you are just in pry!
 ```
 def open_page
     Nokogiri::HTML(open("https://strangerthings.fandom.com/wiki/Category:Characters"))
 		binding.pry
 end
 ```
-When I found something that worked, or was even close to what I wanted, I would create a comment in my file with those selectors and continue my search, trying different variations and iterations until I had an idea of how to access every piece of data I planned to use.

 In order to keep my program stratified and concise, separted by function and implementation, I decided to create a scraper for the location homepage and character homepage.
 Since each webpage held individual items (characters and locations) each having their own url, I needed my program to scrape down to each url piece by piece, then send the information from that webpage to another file that parsed that page, collecting each objects attributes one by one, for each url.
 **To visual this: **